-From voice-activated assistants on smartphones to intelligent bots on corporate websites, artificial intelligence (AI) is rapidly gaining a foothold in the global economy.
-There are many different manifestations of AI, and many different ways in which it can bring value to businesses – which can make it difficult to identify and execute projects.
+From voice-activated assistants on smartphones to intelligent bots on corporate websites, artificial intelligence (AI) services are rapidly gaining a foothold in the global economy.
+There are many different manifestations of Artificial Intelligence, and many different ways in which it can bring value to businesses – which can make it difficult to identify and execute projects.

 How do you know where to begin?
 How can you identify the low-hanging fruit, and get started with AI projects that deliver tangible value?

 Northdoor works with some of the world’s leading vendors of AI technology to develop and deploy solutions aimed at augmenting human capabilities in the enterprise.
-With a focus squarely on delivering business benefits, Northdoor backs advanced technology with decades of experience in serving blue-chip companies.
+With a focus squarely on delivering business benefits, Northdoor’s AI consultancy backs advanced technology with decades of experience in serving blue-chip companies.

 We may not yet have walking, talking robots, but robotic process automation (RPA) is already delivering significant gains in productivity and efficiency.
 For the time being, the vast majority of robots in the workforce will remain software-only, and will be used to automate simple, repetitive business processes.
 In some cases, RPA will enable organisations to bring outsourced tasks back into the enterprise, to improve quality and to reduce costs.
 In other cases, the technology will enable completely new capabilities, helping businesses move skilled personnel from tedious administration into roles that add more value.

-Process automation is likely to represent a good first step into AI.
-As a test case, businesses can identify a narrow set of processes that currently occupy time and effort disproportionate to their value, then design simple workflows to execute them.
+Process automation is likely to represent a good first step into Artificial Intelligence, As a test case, businesses can identify a narrow set of processes that currently occupy time and effort disproportionate to their value, then design simple workflows to execute them.

 Even relatively simple solutions can incorporate AI to perform fuzzy matching – so that minor discrepancies in an online form do not impede processing – and to identify scenarios that require escalation to a human expert.